-After treatment, when will it be safe for my children to crawl or play on the floor?
+After treatment, when will it be okay for my children to crawl or play on the floor?

 Usually 2-4 hours, or until dry.
-Your technician will let you know in advance of any precautions required by the label and our safety policy.
+Your technician will let you know in advance of any precautions required by the label.
 If you have any questions you can always feel free to call our office.

-Is it safe for my pet to go outside after spraying?
+Is it okay for my pet to go outside after spraying?

 Every pesticide requires that pets and people avoid treated surfaces until dry.
-Once dry, the material will not be easily transferred to paws or human skin.
+Once dry, people and pets can return to those treated areas.